constantinhager/LearningDevOps/Ansible/README.md

 ## Creating an inventory for targeting Ansible hosts

 This is a list of all hosts which are configured by Ansible.
-There are two types of invetories:
+There are two types of inventories:

 - Static inventory: Hosts are listed in a text file in INI or YAML format.
 This is the basic mode of Ansible inventory.
 That static inventory can only be used if we know the host addresses.